G major chord

 Chords that sound good together with G major

-The primary chords that sound good to combine with G in chord progressions are: Am, Bm, C, D, Em.
+The primary chords to combine with G in chord progressions are: Am, Bm, C, D, Em.

 Follow-up chords